Trump blasts ’60 Minutes,’ ‘creep’ HHS whistleblower after broadcast

 "60 Minutes" did not immediately respond to an after-hours email from Fox News for comment.

 Bright was removed from his BARDA position in April and reassigned to a post at the National Institutes of Health (NIH), but he has yet to show up at that post.
-HHS denied Bright’s claim that he was , blaming him of “politicizing the response” to the virus.
+HHS denied Bright’s claim that he was unfairly demoted, and blamed him of “politicizing the response” to the virus.
 HHS told “60 Minutes” that it was Bright who made the request for an emergency use authorization for hydroxychloroquine.

 “Bright was transferred from his role as BARDA director to lead a bold new $1 billion testing program at NIH, critical to saving lives and reopening America,” an HHS spokesperson said in a statement last week.
 “Mr. Bright has not yet shown up for work, but continues to collect his $285,010 salary, while using his taxpayer-funded medical leave to work with partisan attorneys who are politicizing the response to COVID-19.”